 Our Vision

-The VISION of Bible & Archaeology is to educate our readers about issues pertaining to the Bible, biblical archaeology, ancient civilizations, religious plurality, and the common origins of all humankind.
-Through education and a mutual respect for each other’s histories, heritages, and aspirations, together we can discover how a knowledge of the past leads to an enlightened, more prosperous, and more peaceful future.
+The VISION of Bible & Archaeology is to educate our audience about issues pertaining to the Bible, archaeology, ancient civilizations, religious plurality, and the common origins of all humankind.
+We are an educational institution with no partisan or political agenda.
+We promote the study of the ancient civilizations associated with the lands of the Bible, including their histories, peoples, cultures, religions, and literature, and seek to do so in an entertaining and educational manner.
+Through education and mutual respect for each other’s histories, heritages, and aspirations, together we can discover how knowledge of the past leads to a more prosperous and peaceful future.

 Masthead